Azure-Samples/openai-end-to-end-basic/README.md

 - An [Azure subscription](https://azure.microsoft.com/free/)

-  - The subscription must have the following resource providers [registered](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).
+  - The subscription must have all of the resource providers used in this deployment [registered](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).

-    - `Microsoft.AlertsManagement`
     - `Microsoft.CognitiveServices`
-    - `Microsoft.ContainerRegistry`
-    - `Microsoft.KeyVault`
     - `Microsoft.Insights`
-    - `Microsoft.MachineLearningServices`
     - `Microsoft.ManagedIdentity`
     - `Microsoft.OperationalInsights`
-    - `Microsoft.PolicyInsights`
     - `Microsoft.Storage`

-  - The subscription selected must have the following quota available in the location you'll select to deploy this implementation.
+  - The subscription must have the following quota available in the region you choose.

-    - Azure OpenAI: Standard, GPT-4o-mini, 10K TPM
-    - Storage Accounts: 1
-    - Total Cluster Dedicated Regional vCPUs: 4
-    - Standard DASv4 Family Cluster Dedicated vCPUs: 4
+    - App Service Plans: P1v3 (AZ), 3 instances
+    - OpenAI model: GPT-4o model deployment with 50k tokens per minute (TPM) capacity

 - Your deployment user must have the following permissions at the subscription scope.